 A. Definition of Appraisal

-Act of Process of Developing an opinion of value
+Act or Process of Developing an Opinion of Value

+р Description of Description Annual and Dickts Associated

-Β. Description of Property Appraised and Rights Acquired
+В. Description of Property Appraised and Rights Acquired

-State Source of Acreage Effect of Multiple Easements Over Same Property or Portion of Property .2 Appraiser Must Qualify Value as Being Exclusive of Improvements 2
+State Source of Acreage Effect of Multiple Easements Over Same Property or Portion of Property

-C. Condition of Title 2
+C. Condition of Title

 Effect of Quality of Title on Ability to Establish Conservation Easement Effect of Agricultural Preserve Agreement on Subdivision of Property Property Cannot Necessarily be Appraised as Though "Free and Clear" of Encumbrances

 D. Date of Valuation

+Must Not Unduly Reflect Speculative Future Value

-Ε. Market Value 3
+E. Market Value

 Most Probable Price

-F. Public Interest Value 4
+F. Public Interest Value

 Public Interest Value Not an Appropriate Appraisal Concept

-G. Highest and Best Use 5
+G. Highest and Best Use

-Full Analysis of Four Elements of Highest and Best Use Required 5 Thorough Documentation and Support of All Assumptions
+Full Analysis of Four Elements of Highest and Best Use Required

-Н. Consistency With USPAP
+H. Consistency With USPAP

 Deviation From District Guidelines Requires Prior Approval from District

-١. Assumptions and Limiting Conditions
+I. Assumptions and Limiting Conditions

 Unqualified Assumptions are Speculative and Unacceptable Appraisers Should Rely on Experts in Other Fields of Expertise

 J. Appraisal Format

 Self Contained Report in Narrative Format

-к.
-Appraisal Methodology7
+K. Appraisal Methodology7

 Before and After Method 1.
 Market Conditions